You’re probably asking yourself, “what does ‘The Sound of Reverie’ mean?”

 Before I get into the details of what this blog is about, or my awkward past experiences at local shows, I should introduce myself.

-My name is Lexi Heinitz and I’m a 19-year-old sophomore at North Central College.
+My name is Lexi Heinitz and I’m a 20-year-old junior at North Central College.
 I’m a journalism major and a film and screen studies minor, working toward my goal of writing for Alternative Press or Rolling Stone one day.

 My love of music began at an early age.
 Growing up, I listened to a lot of my dad’s music – The Doors, Metallica, Pearl Jam – things that he considered “mellow enough” for my younger brother and I. His words, not mine.